-Going to Europe changed Igbal in many ways.
+Going to Europe changed Iqbal in many ways.
 One marked transformation that happened in him is that he began to perceive humanity as a whole without looking at it based on colour, caste, nationality and geographical differences.
-This psychological makeup of a new Igbal can be seen in his philosophy and poetry as he dedicated himself in highlighting the great culture and spiritual heritage of man.
-It was also around this time in Europe, that he started to think of Islam as a universal religion that can provide humanity with the much needed peace, security and prosperity.
-In sharp contrast to his thoughts, he also witnessed that the Muslim world had many shortcomings which are related to its negligence in not keeping up to the true spirit and teaching of the Qur'an and Sunnah.
-While assessing the situation in Muslim countries, Igbal found out that the people were caught in the meshes of superstitions, inactivity and ignorance.
+This psychological makeup of a new Iqbal can be seen in his philosophy and poetry as he dedicated himself in highlighting the great culture and spiritual heritage of man.
+It was also around that time in Europe, that he started to think of Islam as a universal religion that can provide humanity with the much needed peace, security and prosperity.
+In sharp contrast to his thoughts, he also witnessed that the Muslim world had many shortcomings because of not following the true spirit of Islam.
+While assessing the situation in Muslim countries.
+Igbal found out that the people were caught in the meshes of superstitions, inactivity and ignorance.
 In his opinion, the prevalence of such scenarios in a way caused the Muslims to dwindle in their spirit towards a dynamic life in bringing progress in their lives.
-In realizing the predicaments of the Muslims, Iqbal wanted to bring an Islamic Renaissance by directing his philosophy and poetry aimed at awakening the Ummah from its deep slumber towards realizing the demands of the modern world.
-As a result of his visit to Europe, his message to the Muslims was aimed at calling them to renounce backwardness and to have a positive attitude towards scientific learning and exploration in broadening the horizon of their thinking. became an advocate for scientific research in the Muslim world of his time.
-In many ways, his call towards mastering science and technology he echoed the call made earlier by Sir Syed Ahmad Khan (1871-1898), the founder of the Aligarh University of India (Kazmi, 1995).
+In realizing the predicaments of the Muslims, Iqbal wanted to bring an Islamic renaissance by directing his philosophy and poetry aimed at awakening the Ummah from its deep slumber towards realizing the demands of the modern world.
+As a result of his visit to Europe, his message to the Muslims was aimed at calling them to renounce backwardness and to have a positive attitude towards scientific learning and exploration in broadening the horizon of their thinking.
+Iabal became an advocate for scientific research in the Muslim world of his time.
+In many ways this resembled ideas of Sir Syed Ahmad Khan (1817-1898), the founder of the Aligarh University of India.

 After making a diagnosis of the problems battering the Ummah, Iqbal without any self-proclamation took on the role of a religious reformist.
-It was his intention to revive the Ummah of its religiosity towards Islam and to restore its dignity and glory which were once enjoyed by it during the Golden Days of Islam.
-This role of Iqbal as a religious reformer was recognized by many scholars in Iqbal.
+It was his intention to revive the Ummah of its religiosity towards Islam and to restore its dignity and glory which were once enjoyed by it during the Golden Age of Islam.
+This role of Iqbal as a religious reformer was identified by many scholars in Iqbal.
 Attitudes of total belief and dedication for a rightful cause and for a higher purpose in life was seen in Iqbal as a preparation for the task of bringing change.
-Bilgrami (1966), in his writing on Iqbal was able to capture Iqbal's passion and compassion in wanting to change the mindset of Muslims of his time, when he wrote: